 German tax law does not provide for a specific tax regime applying to funds targeting retail investors.
-However, in respect of taxation at investor level, different tax rules apply to institutional corporate investors and retail individual investors.
+However, for taxation at investor level, different tax rules apply to institutional corporate investors and retail individual investors.
 The rules for retail individual investors are as follows.